Drodo44/RapidRoutes/PRODUCTION_VERIFIED.md

 - ✅ Updated geographicCrawl.js to enforce 6+ unique KMAs
 - ✅ Removed fallback code that allowed 3-5 KMAs

-## Pending Tasks
+## Current Tasks

-1. **Environment Variable Configuration**
+1. **Environment Variable Configuration** ⚠️ PENDING
-   - The ALLOW_TEST_MODE environment variable needs to be set to 'true' in the Vercel dashboard
+   - The ALLOW_TEST_MODE environment variable has been set to 'true' in the Vercel dashboard
-   - This will enable verification of the KMA diversity requirement without requiring authentication
+   - Deployment has not completed after multiple verification attempts (still 401 Unauthorized)
+   - Created monitoring script (scripts/monitor-deployment.mjs) to check when deployment completes

 2. **Verification Process**
    - After setting the environment variable, run the verification script: